Tzzzzzzz1122/DonutDashT/README.md

 If you have any questions or suggestions, please feel free to contact us.
 Here is our contact information

-furykew@gmail.com
+w1ta2fghoe@hotmail.com

 Welcome to download and use

-DeepExploration Privacy Policy
+SequenceBoom Privacy Policy

 Overview
-This privacy policy describes the information collected by "DeepExploration" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.
+This privacy policy describes the information collected by "SequenceBoom" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.

-How does "DeepExploration" use the personal information that it collects?
+How does "SequenceBoom" use the personal information that it collects?
 We do not collect or store any personal information.

-Does "DeepExploration" share the personal information that it collects?
+Does "SequenceBoom" share the personal information that it collects?
 We do not collect or share any of your personal information.